Polychlorinated biphenyl

 Polychlorinated biphenyls (PCBs) are organochlorine compounds with the formula C_{12}H_{10−x}Cl_{x}.
-They were once widely used in the manufacture of carbonless copy paper, as heat transfer fluids, and as dielectric and coolant fluids for electrical equipment.
-They are highly toxic and carcinogenic chemical compounds, formerly used in industrial and consumer electronic products, whose production was banned internationally by the Stockholm Convention on Persistent Organic Pollutants in 2001.
+They were once widely used in a range of industrial and consumer electronic products including the manufacture of carbonless copy paper, as heat transfer fluids, and as dielectric and coolant fluids for electrical equipment.
+Some of them are highly toxic and have been classified as carcinogens.
+This has led to production being banned internationally by the Stockholm Convention on Persistent Organic Pollutants in 2001.

-Because of their longevity, PCBs are still widely in use, even though their manufacture has declined drastically since the 1960s, when a multitude of problems were identified.
+The manufacture of PCBs has declined drastically since the 1960s when problems were identified.
 With the discovery of PCBs' environmental toxicity, and classification as persistent organic pollutants, their production was banned for most uses by United States federal law on January 1, 1978.
+However, because of their longevity and widespread use as a coolant in electric transformers, PCBs still persist in built environments.

-The International Agency for Research on Cancer (IARC) rendered PCBs as definite carcinogens in humans.
+The International Agency for Research on Cancer (IARC) has classified PCBs as definite carcinogens in humans.
 According to the U.S. Environmental Protection Agency (EPA), PCBs cause cancer in animals and are probable human carcinogens.
-Moreover, because of their use as a coolant in electric transformers, PCBs still persist in built environments.

 Some PCBs share a structural similarity and toxic mode of action with dioxins.
 Other toxic effects such as endocrine disruption (notably blocking of thyroid system functioning) and neurotoxicity are known.
-The bromine analogues of PCBs are polybrominated biphenyls (PBBs), which have analogous applications and environmental concerns.
+The bromine analogues of PCBs are polybrominated biphenyls (PBBs), which have similar applications and environmental concerns.

 An estimated 1.2 million tons have been produced globally.
-Though the US EPA enforced the federal ban as of 1978, PCBs continued to create health problems in later years through their continued presence in soil and sediment, and from products which were made before 1979.
-In 1988, Japanese scientists Tanabe et al. estimated 370,000 tons were in the environment globally, and 780,000 tons were present in products, landfills, and dumps or kept in storage.
+Though the US EPA enforced the federal ban as of 1978, PCBs continued to create health problems in later years through their continued presence in soil and sediment, and from products which were made before the ban.
+In 1988, Japanese scientists Tanabe et al. estimated 370,000 tons were in the environment globally, and 780,000 tons were present in products, landfills and dumps, or kept in storage.

 Physical and chemical properties

 Physical properties

 The compounds are pale-yellow viscous liquids.
 They are hydrophobic, with low water solubilities: 0.0027–0.42 ng/L for Aroclors brand, but they have high solubilities in most organic solvents, oils, and fats.
 They have low vapor pressures at room temperature.
 They have dielectric constants of 2.5–2.7, very high thermal conductivity, and high flash points (from 170 to 380 °C).

-The density varies from 1.182 to 1.566 g/cm^{3}.
-Other physical and chemical properties vary widely across the class.
-As the degree of chlorination increases, melting point and lipophilicity increase, and vapour pressure and water solubility decrease.
+The density is 1.44 g/cm^{3} at 30 °C. Other physical and chemical properties vary widely across the class.
+As the degree of chlorination increases, melting point and lipophilicity increase, and vapor pressure and water solubility decrease.

 PCBs do not easily break down or degrade, which made them attractive for industries.
 PCB mixtures are resistant to acids, bases, oxidation, hydrolysis, and temperature change.
 They can generate extremely toxic dibenzodioxins and dibenzofurans through partial oxidation.
 Intentional degradation as a treatment of unwanted PCBs generally requires high heat or catalysis (see Methods of destruction below).

 PCBs readily penetrate skin, PVC (polyvinyl chloride), and latex (natural rubber).
 PCB-resistant materials include Viton, polyethylene, polyvinyl acetate (PVA), polytetrafluoroethylene (PTFE), butyl rubber, nitrile rubber, and Neoprene.